This blog post was created by National Retail Solutions.

 While you can find ways to qualify for lower interchange fees, these fees are still set.
 In other words, you can’t negotiate for lower fees.
 However, discount rates from credit card processors are more negotiable.
 Some credit card processors, including NRS Pay

 , offer a custom rate.
 It isn’t all about negotiating with one company, though.

 The most important thing is to directly compare quotes from various processors so you can make the best decision for your business.
 Make sure you understand what’s included in the quote you receive.
 It should include the interchange and assessment fees along with the processor’s discount rate.
 Some credit card processors will complicate things to obscure hidden fees and padded pricing, so look for simplistic, transparent pricing models.
 This way, you won’t be blindsided by exorbitant fees.

 5. Get Payment Processing From Your POS Provider

 You may also receive free equipment.
-For example, National Retail Solutions (NRS) provides a free EMV card reader to all merchants who commit to using our merchant services for three years.
+For example, National Retail Solutions (NRS) provides a free EMV card reader to all merchants who commit to using our credit card processing for three years.
 This EMV reader can help you process payments more securely and avoid penalties for being non-compliant with EMV technology.
 Our card reader is also capable of taking Apple and Android payments.
 While credit cards remain popular, these mobile wallet apps are quickly gaining traction with consumers.

 Get Discounts Through NRS Pay